kmishra9/PL2-AWS-Setup/README.md

   - **Big Data**
     - The approaches outlined above are likely to fit the vast majority of individual labs' use cases, and huge secure data, on the order of tens of terabytes and greater, is likely not the best fit for a setup like this.
 In these cases, we would recommend consulting with BRC (or your university's Research IT group) before proceeding.
   - **Backups**
-    - I highly recommend you make a snapshot of both your root AWS EBS volume and the EBS volume containing sensitive data _prior_ to making large changes as well as a snapshot _after_ you successfully make the change.
+    - I highly recommend you [create a snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html) of both your root AWS EBS volume and the EBS volume containing sensitive data _prior_ to making large changes as well as a snapshot _after_ you successfully make the change.
     - This will help keep things running smoothly in the event that accidents happen (which they do).
     - Bricking an instance by accident, consequently, is only really bad if you don't have a straightforward path to recovery
     - For more information on how to make a backup

+3. **Subscribing to Idle Alarms**
+  - In your web browser navigate to the [Amazon Simple Notification Service (SNS) Console](https://us-west-2.console.aws.amazon.com/sns/v3/home?region=us-west-2#/dashboard).
+  - Click on `Topics`, then `idle_5_hours`, then `Create subscription`.
+  - The Protocol endpoint should be "Email" and you should create subscriptions for the SPA email and any administrators to monitor for accidentally leaving the server running (incurring unnecessary charges).
+    - **Note**: As is stated, after a subscription is created, you must confirm it -- do so from each subscribed administrator email, including the SPA's email.

-3. **MSSEI**
+4. **MSSEI**
   - For PL2 projects only, you will also need to complete a document outlining your project and declaring that it fulfills the [Minimum Security Standards for Electronic Information (MSSEI)](https://security.berkeley.edu/minimum-security-standards-electronic-information) that your data must abide by.
   - You can find a Template MSSEI to begin filling out [here]().
   - An example of a similar, completed MSSEI can be found [here](https://docs.google.com/document/d/1YqaoR8Z0DrhGTk2_UBGsBcFsrapPVFUzkLbekPCxrOU/edit?usp=sharing).